margaretmf/margaretmf.github.io/resume.md

 MS in [Data Science](https://dsi.virginia.edu/) | July 2014 - December 2015
 * Capstone Advisor: Laura Barnes
 * GPA: 3.91
+* Trailblazed through the first year of the Data Science Institute and brought a liberal arts lens to engineering
+* Relevant Classwork: Systems Engineering 101
 * Award: Best Paper at 2015 SEIDS Conference in the Healthy and Safety Track for ["Predictive models for severe sepsis in adult ICU patients"](http://ieeexplore.ieee.org/document/7116970/), a paper that presents results of 8 machine learning models for predicting severe sepsis
 * Studied and worked in Ireland